jerryzhch/Cisco_STARTHACK24/README.md

 # cisGO!

-cisGO! is a nurse call systems which finds the most suitable nurse based on various paramenters (e.g. compentency level or distance to patient) in a hospital environment.
+cisGO! is a nurse call system which finds the most suitable nurse based on various paramenters (e.g. compentency level or distance to patient) in a hospital environment.
 It aims to make processes faster and more efficient.
 It is a technology based on Cisco Space API.

 ## Install Dependencies